MeghaGajbhiye/Datapump-workshop/LabGuide400.md

 - Select **Instant Client for Linux x86-64**.
 Click on **Accept Licence Agreement**.
 Navigate to **Version 18.3.0.0.0** section, then under **Base - one of these packages is required** section, click on **instantclient-basic-linux.x64-18.3.0.0.0dbru.zip**.
 It will download this package.
 Under **Tools - optional packages** section, click on **instantclient-tools-linux.x64-18.3.0.0.0dbru.zip**.
 This will download the package required for data pump.

   ![](images/datapump/compute22.png)

+- For quick access, copy paste both the zip files to **DemoADWC** directory that you have created in Lab 2.

 ### **STEP 2**: Transfer files to Compute instance.